 Make sure that the scope you choose is a right fit for your reticle, keeping in mind that your reticle determines the result you get.
 A confounded reticle will throw you off your game in low lighting; always go for simple ones.

-Lens coat, also known as an anti-reflection coating, makes a huge difference in rifle scope brightness.
+Lens coat, also known as an anti-reflection coating, allows a huge difference in rifle scope brightness.
 It can double scope brightness without adding extra bulk or weight.
-It also improves light transmission and contrast.
+It might also take light transmission and contrast up a notch.

 Understanding the lens coat is sometimes tricky.
-But the important thing to note, however, is that raw glass loses about 4 percent of light each time light hits or exits it.
-Many light rifles or light scope have 6 to 10 lenses with many air-to-glass surfaces.
+But the important thing to know, however, is that raw glass loses about 4 percent of light each time light hits or exits it.
+Many light rifles or low light scopes have 6 to 10 lenses with many air-to-glass surfaces.

-With uncoated lenses, you can be sure to bid more than half the light that enters your scope farewell.
-However, this problem is solved with more layers of coating.
+In scopes with uncoated lenses, you can be sure to take more than half the light that enters your scope farewell.
+However, this light transmission problem is solved with more layers of coating.

 Our experts agree that multiple layers of lens coat can drastically reduce reflection and light loss to as little as 0.02 percent in a low light scope.
-Some scopes claim 85% to 95% of anti-reflective coating, but the difference can be subtle.
+Some scopes claim 85% to 95% of anti-reflective coating, but the difference it will make might be subtle.
 Just be sure to take a good look at the scope lens coat and focal plane.

 When selecting a scope, you often get what you pay for.
-Generally, more expensive models have greater durability, battery life, and optical clarity than the cheaper models.
+Generally, more expensive models have greater durability, larger size, better battery life, and optical clarity than the cheaper models.